 In Lean, value is defined from the perspective of the customer.
-It is not what you or your shareholders consider as value, it is what your customer’s value.
+It is not what you or your shareholders consider as value, it is what your customers value.
 What value does your product or service, at the price you are offering it, provide to your customers?
 The best way to identify this is through dialogue with the customer.
 Once you understand what the customer recognises as value then you are ready to identify the value stream.

-You need multiple steps to create value for your customers; the value stream is those steps.
+You need multiple steps to create value for your customers; the value stream has those steps.
 It includes the design of the product; how it flows from concept to complete design.
 It also includes information flow, order taking, scheduling and delivery.
 Finally, it includes the physical transformation of a product or the provision of a service.

 Value streams cross over job functions, departments, and even span across multiple organisations.